Embedding-based Music Emotion Recognition Using Composite Loss: t-SNE plots of embeddings on the PMEmo dataset

+These figures show that embeddings tend to be grouped by their associated emotional quadrants on both the training and testing sets, although this trend on the PMEmo dataset is less clear than the one for the DEAM dataset, as some groups mixing embeddings associated with different quadrants can also be seen.
+We hypothesise that this is due to the fact that the PMEmo dataset aggregates music samples belong to a single genre (pop songs) that are quite similar to each other in terms of audio features and elicited emotions.
+Despite this, music samples or emotions associated to the same quadrants still tend to be located in the same neighbourhoods of the embedding space.

-\begin{IEEEbiography}[{ }]{Naoki~Takashima} was received the B. E degrees in engineering from Kindai University, Osaka Japan, in 2020.
-He is now a master course student of Kindai University.
-His research interests includes affective computing, music emotion recognition and deep learning.
+\begin{IEEEbiography}[{ }]{Naoki Takashima} received his B.E. and M.E. degrees in engineering from Kindai University, Osaka Japan, in 2020 and 2022, respectively.
+Almost all of the work needed to prepare this paper was done when he was pursuing his M.E. degree.
+He is now working at Speee Inc. His research interests includes affective computing, music emotion recognition and deep learning. \end{IEEEbiography}